 A grantee may use grant funds only for allowable grant expenditures.
-Grant funds related to work performed will be provided on a reimbursement basis, except that, in limited circumstances, an advance of funds may be provided for grant administration expenses in limited circumstances for good cause approved by DOEE at its sole discretion.
-(See Parts 3.2(6)(A), 6.2; Appendix 1 Paragraph 10.g)
+Grant funds related to work performed will be provided on a reimbursement basis, except that, in limited circumstances, an advance of funds may be provided for grant administration expenses for good cause approved by DOEE at its sole discretion.
+(See Parts 3.1(b)2.i, 6.2; Appendix 1 Paragraph 10.g)